-Merseyside Police granted closure order against two Wirral properties
+Merseyside Police granted closure orders against two Wirral properties

 Main article content